MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 This architecture isn't focused on a workload, rather it concentrates on the AKS cluster itself.
 The information here is the minimum recommended baseline for most AKS clusters.
 It integrates with Azure services that delivers observability, a network topology that supports multi-regional growth, and secures the in-cluster traffic.

 The target architecture is influenced by your business requirements, and as a result it can vary between different application contexts.
 It should be considered as your starting point for pre-production and production stages.
-This recommended baseline architecture supports both provisioned and bootstrapped AKS clusters, including at scale configuration management of many clusters as easily as one, referred to as a fleet.
+This recommended baseline architecture supports both provisioned and bootstrapped AKS clusters enabled by using GitOps, which delivers at scale configuration management of many clusters as easily as one, referred to as a fleet.

 ![GitHub logo](../../../_images/github.png) An implementation of this architecture is available on [GitHub: Azure Kubernetes Service (AKS) Baseline Reference Implementation](https://github.com/mspnp/aks-baseline).
 You can use it as a starting point and configure it per your needs.